openhab/openhab-addons/bundles/org.openhab.binding.nikohomecontrol/README.md

 The binding does not require a Niko Home Control Gateway (550-00580), but does work with it in the LAN.
 It has also been confirmed to work with the Niko Home Control Connected Controller (550-00003) in a Niko Home Control I installation.

-For Niko Home Control II, the binding requires the Niko Home Control Connected Controller (550-00003).
+For Niko Home Control II, the binding requires the Niko Home Control Connected Controller (550-00003) or Niko Home Control Wireless Smart Hub (552-00001).
 The installation only needs to be 'connected' (registered on the Niko Home Control website) when first connecting to validate the authentication, and will work strictly in the LAN thereafter.

 For Niko Home Control I, the binding exposes all actions from the Niko Home Control System that can be triggered from the smartphone/tablet interface, as defined in the Niko Home Control I programming software.